hackersupreme/react-spring-chain-animation/README.md

 ![Console.log](./console.PNG)

 The `useSpring` function returns an object where the keys are the names of the object key names passed to it, `opacity` and `color`.
-If you pass that object to the `style` attribute in one of your component's elements it'll animate the opacity and color styles of that element.
+If you pass the `props` object to the `style` attribute in one of your component's elements it'll animate the opacity and color styles of that element.

-The `useSpring` declaration in the `useChain` demo is a bit more involved.
-If you don't recognize the variable declaration before `useSpring` since it differs from the example above it's a part of [ES6](https://www.sitepoint.com/es6-enhanced-object-literals/).
+The `useSpring` declaration in the `useChain` demo is a bit more involved than that example.
+If you don't recognize the variable declaration before `useSpring` since it differs from the code above it's a part of [ES6](https://www.sitepoint.com/es6-enhanced-object-literals/).

 This is the code from the demo.
 ```